Savannah Chrisley Rocks A Peach ‘Beach Patrol’ Shirt While Sharing Rare Photo With Mom Julie

 It’s not every day that Savannah Chrisley posts on Instagram, so when she does, she earns a lot of buzz from her 2.1 million fans.
 The Chrisley Knows Best star took to her page on September 9 to share a sweet and rare shot with her mother, Julie Chrisley, by her side.

-The beautiful image saw the two posed together at a restaurant.
-They sat next to one another an a booth-style table with white linen pillows at their backs.
-There were a few drinks, silverware, and a menu at the table in front of them.
+In the beautiful image, the two posed together at a restaurant.
+They sat next to one another in a booth-style table with white linen pillows at their backs.
+There were a few drinks, silverware, and a menu on the table in front of them.
 Both Savannah and Julie wore big smiles on their faces while posing for the camera.
 Julie put one arm around Savannah and rested her opposite hand on the table while Savannah placed both hands in her lap.

 The upload only revealed the top of their outfits because of the way that they were seated.
 Savannah went casual in a peach shirt that accentuated her allover glow.
-The garment had a V-neckline that allowed her to show off her collar and neck.
+The garment had a V-neckline that showed off her collar and neck.
 The piece had loose-fitting sleeves that were worn high on her biceps, and the body of the garment draped perfectly over her midsection.
 Savannah styled her short, blond tresses with a side part, and the bottom fell around the frame of her face.

 View this post on Instagram